isomerpages/moe-changkatpri/_parents-and-students/Students/Student ICON.md

 ---
 ### **Student ICON**

-Student ICON backup
+#### **Student ICON backup** New

+From Jun 2024, Student iCON will have a storage limit of 1 GB for each student.

-Click here to view the guide on how to Backup Student iCON data to your personal Gmail account
+Click [here](https://drive.google.com/file/d/13GsYnQPJ5lxLZdbzKOYtA1X0bkDMGTRM/view) to view the guide on how to Backup Student iCON data to your personal Gmail account

 Click here to view the guide on how to Backup Student iCON data to your device (who don't have a personal Gmail account)